Reshade Effect Shader Toggler (R.E.S.T)

 3. Type a name in the Name field

-4. Create a Shortcut
+4. Create a Shortcut (a key combination to quickly use it)

 5. Click OK